How to Collect Anonymous Feedback in Slack

 Related posts

-in your Slack
+Enable Anonymous Questions in Slack

 Try for free.
 No credit card needed!

-in your Slack
+Enable Anonymous Questions in Slack

 Try for free.
 No credit card needed!